 As banks and third-party developers dive into developing new service offerings, the question is, who else could benefit from open banking?

-Suppose you look at the services that third-party vendors initially brought to market.
+Suppose you look at the third-party services that were initially brought to market.
 In that case, it's easy to see that they were mostly about aggregating customer data in personal finance management and introducing alternative payment methods for goods and services at online merchants.

 On the other hand, when paying for goods in regular stores, transfers from one account to another can also be used.
 In Europe, for example, instant payments are becoming more widespread.
 Under these conditions, merchants will be able to offer customers their alternative payment methods, bypassing the existing card payment infrastructure.